raphael-blanchard/website-dev/iccv23_challenge_Mul.md

 # Challenge

-In this track, we exclusively offer access to high-quality **visual-inertial** datasets sourced from SubT-MRS and Tartan Air.
-These datasets encompass various challenging conditions such as **"lighting changes, darkness, smoke, self-similar environments and more"** providing a test from **simulation to real-world**.
+In this track, we exclusively offer access to high-quality **sensor-fusion** datasets sourced from SubT-MRS. These datasets encompass various challenging conditions such as **"lighting changes, darkness, smoke, self-similar environments and more"**.

 Three separate awards will be given for each track.